DellGEOS/HybridJumpstart/.github/CONTRIBUTING.md

-Contribute to the Hybrid Cloud Workshop
+Contribute to the Hybrid Jumpstart
 ==============

-Become one of the contributors to this workshop!
-We thrive to build a welcoming and open community for anyone who wants to use the workshop or contribute to it.
+Become one of the contributors to this jumpstart!
+We thrive to build a welcoming and open community for anyone who wants to use the jumpstart or contribute to it.
 There are just a few small guidelines you need to follow.
 To help us create a safe and positive community experience for all, we require all participants to adhere to the [Code of Conduct](CODE_OF_CONDUCT.md).

 Contents <!-- omit in toc -->
 -----------